 UPDATE 9/19/2019: Ka-Tip is now open at the Dallas Farmers Market featuring a selection of authentic Thai street food, all priced at $10 or less.
 Menu details are below.

-Downtown diners can get their Thai on with the arrival of Ka-Tip, a new restaurant specializing in Thai street food, coming in fall 2018 to the Dallas Farmers Market.
+Downtown diners can get their Thai on with the arrival of Ka-Tip, a new restaurant specializing in Thai street food, coming to the Dallas Farmers Market.